ElephantsGroup/eg-user/README.md

 ## Support

-If you have any questions or problems with Yii2-user you can ask them on [our forum](http://dektrium.com).
+If you have any questions or problems with eg-user you can ask them on [our forum](http://dektrium.com).

 ## Contributing to this project